OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

           | left-handed = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When set to "left-handed", normals are generated using the left-handed rule.
+        <p class="scene-class-attr-comment">When set to "left-handed", normals are generated using the left-handed rule.
 This reverses the direction of generated normals, and which side of surfaces is considered the front, without affecting supplied normals.</p>

     </p>